jaredly/jerd/docs/Roadmap.md

+# Let's make some things much nicer, ok?

+- autogenerate actually correct typescript types for our parsed whatsit.
+- um, profit? yeah I actually can't remember where I was going with this one.
+I mean doing this makes it easier to think about a recovering parser, I think, but that's not what I'm doing just yet.
+- let's start from scratch with the type checker, so as to be maximally recovery-oriented?
+I think.

 # Editor basic decency

 - when parsing a file with IDs, such as a gist, we should notice the hashes that types and terms claim to have, and if the actual hash is different, make note, and use it as a substitute going forward.